MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 Makera Carvera Controller Version: v0.9.11

 ## Summary:
-Need more work area to cut your design?
+*Need more work area to cut your design?  *
-Don’t want to buy a bigger machine?
+*Don’t want to buy a bigger machine?  *
-This guide will show you how to effectively double the work area of your Makera Carvera CNC.
+**This guide will show you how to effectively double the work area of your Carvera and Carvera Air CNC.**

 ## Items Needed:
 1. XYZ Probe (included with Carvera and Carvera Air CNC)